Elijah-Dangerfield/SentimentAnalysis/README.md

 ##### IMDB: 72%

 ## Results so far
 ##### It is very interesting but at least for this dataset, simply using Keras's built in word embedding performs best.
-However, it is not much better than the other models with waht seems to be a natural 80% cap given our dataset.
+However, it is not much better than the other models with what seems to be a natural 80% cap given our dataset.

 ## Future Work